mrityunjaykumar911/mrityunjaykumar911/README.md

 ---

 Fun Facts:
-1. I am enjoying learning spanish. palabra favorita : recipiente
+1. I am enjoying learning spanish.
+My favorite word is "recipiente."
-2. When I am AFK, you can find me listening to audio book or hiking trails.
+2. When I am away from the keyboard, you can find me either listening to audiobooks or exploring hiking trails.

 How to pronounce my name ?